 For the Mira-type AGB star R Car with regular variability, we found that our determined angular diameters of photospheric and near-photospheric layers are phase-shifted to the brightness variability during each pulsation cycle.
-Maximum diameters are reached the earliest for the photosphere, at $\sim0.43$ (continuum), followed by $\ion{Ti}{i}$ and $ \ion{Sc}{i}$ at $\sim 0.46$ and H$_2$O at $\sim 0.55$, corresponding to about 2-3 weeks delay between the neighboring layers.
+Maximum diameters are reached the earliest for the photosphere, at $\sim0.43$ (continuum), followed by $\ion{Ti}{i}$ and $ \ion{Sc}{i}$ at $\sim 0.46$ and H$_2$O at $\sim 0.55$, corresponding to a delay of about 2-3 weeks between the neighboring layers.
 The overall atmospheric extension reaches about $\sim 1.3-1.7 \: R_{\star}$ at the CO layers.
-R Car also shows Br$\gamma$ emission in the flux near brightness maxima.
+In addition, R Car shows Br$\gamma$ emission in the flux near brightness maxima.
 For RSG VX Sgr, there is a similar behavior.
-However, due to its irregular nature, this RSG exhibits extreme change to its pulsation properties during the active and quiescent cycles, with large-amplitude FM pulsations in the former and low-amplitude O1 pulsations in the latter.
-In the active cycle, the near-photospheric layers behave similarly to those in R Car and show maximum diameters between $ \phi_{\rm vis} \sim 0.57-0.61$.
+However, due to its irregular nature, this RSG exhibits an extreme change to its pulsation properties during the active and quiescent cycles, with large-amplitude FM pulsations in the former and low-amplitude O1 pulsations in the latter.
+In the active cycle, the near-photospheric layers behave similarly to those in R Car and show maximum diameters between $ \phi_{\rm vis} \sim 0.57$ and $0.61$.
 However, here the phase shifts translate to a larger time delay of about 4-5 weeks.
-H$_2$O bands show similar variations to the light curve as well, but with a large amplitude.
+The H$_2$O bands show variations similar to those of the light curve as well, but with a large amplitude.
 The mean extension of CO reaches up to $\sim 1.5-2.0 \: R_{\star}$.